-There is no national screening programme for primary liver cancer in the UK.
-You may have regular checks if you are at high risk of developing it.
+There isn’t a national screening programme for primary liver cancer in the UK.
+Primary liver cancer is cancer that starts in the liver.
+You might have regular checks if you are at high risk of developing it.

 No screening available

 There is no screening programme for liver cancer in the UK because:

 - it's rare so we wouldn't find many cancers